Imaginaries in equicharacteristic zero henselian fields: Preliminaries

 Any \(M\models T\) has a unique expansion to a model of \(\eq{T}\) denoted \(\eq{M}\) --- whose points are called the \emph{imaginaries}.
+A set is interpretable if it is definable in \(\eq{M}\).
 Throughout this paper, when considering types, definable closures or algebraic closures, we will work in the \(\eq{\L}\)-structure, unless otherwise specified.

-Given \(M\models T\) and an \(\cL(M)\)-definable set \(X\), we denote by \(\code{X} \subseteq \eq{M}\) the intersection of all \(A = \dcleq(A)\subseteq \eq{M}\) such that \(X\) is \(\eq{\cL}(A)\)-definable.
+Given \(M\models T\) and an \(\L(M)\)-definable set \(X\), we denote by \(\code{X} \subseteq \eq{M}\) the intersection of all \(A = \dcleq(A)\subseteq \eq{M}\) such that \(X\) is \(\eq{\L}(A)\)-definable.
 It is the smallest \(\dcleq\)-closed set of definition for \(X\).
 Any \(\dcleq\)-generating subset of \(\code{X}\) is called \emph{a code} of \(X\).
 More generally, if \(A\subseteq\eq{M}\) is a set of parameters, any tuple \(e\) such that \(\dcl(Ae) = \dcl(A\code{X})\) is called a code of \(X\) over \(A\).